October 17, 2020

 It depends on what you need to do.

-When the Diocese of Chicago began an $8 million campaign for renovations to the diocesan center, most of their donors had never visited the building.
-Just blocks off Michigan Avenue, the limited parking and urban traffic kept attendance at informational tours to a trickle.
-So Director of Networking Jennifer Baskerville-Burrows decided to "take the mountain to Mohammed."
-She used a tech-savvy production house in Seattle to develop a Pixar-like video that blended donor interviews with animated architectural drawings to give people a virtual tour of the building before construction was completed.
+When a large diocese began an $8 million campaign for renovations to the diocesan center, most of their donors had never visited the building - the limited parking and urban traffic kept attendance at informational tours to a trickle.
+So the Director of Networking decided to "take the mountain to Mohammed."
+She used a tech-savvy production house to develop a Pixar-like video that blended donor interviews with animated architectural drawings to give people a virtual tour of the building before construction was completed.

 Because of that initial delay, the final product wasn't ready when the diocese began its next round of informational gatherings.
-Undeterred, Baskerville-Burrows showed rough cuts at the earliest events and asked donor prospects for input toward the final video.
-"I think people paid closer attention at those early screenings precisely because we were asking for suggestions," she says.
+Undeterred, she showed rough cuts at the earliest events and asked donor prospects for input toward the final video.
+"I think people paid closer attention at those early screenings precisely because we were asking for suggestions," she said.

 Was it worth the expense?
 "Oh yes!
 The first time the animated footage appeared on the screen, people literally moved to the edge of their seats."

-The Diocese of Western North Carolina needed to look good for less.
+Another diocese needed to look good for less.
 Flashy graphics would have sent the wrong message for their $1.5 million debt reduction campaign.
-But they still needed video to reach remote parishes scattered throughout the Appalachians.
+But they still needed video to reach remote parishes scattered throughout the mountains.

 They assembled a team of volunteers to manage the campaign's communications with support from the diocesan staff.
 One member drafted a script and another recruited ministry leaders for on-camera roles.
 Pooling their contacts and their creativity, they managed to find a young videographer who would work quickly and cheaply in exchange for the exposure his budding business would get at diocesan convention.